neskoc/globalgoals/README.md

 ## Project goals
 Predict how well Swedish research projects are meeting the UN's Sustainable Development Goals (17 Golobal Goals) by analaysing the historical research applications from [SweCRIS](https://www.swecris.se/) and match them with the UN's [17 Global Goals](https://www.globalamalen.se/) (in Swedish: Globala målen)

+> If you want to know more about the technical implementation check Code.md file.